 I reduced the width of the main content from 704 pixels wide to 544 px wide, and increased the font size from 16 px to 18 px.
 Or from roughly 44em at 100 characters per line (CPL) about 32em wide and 66 CPL.

-The desired outcome was to reduce the CPL and line length in an effort to improve readability.
+The desired outcome was to reduce the CPL and line length to improve readability.

 ”704px?
 544px?
 Where do you get these sizes from?”